Amarkr1/PRISM/README.md

 # PRISM: High-Resolution and Precise Counterfactual Medical Image Generation using Language-guided Stable Diffusion
-This is the official repostory of the PRISM (submitted to Medical Imaging with Deep Learning (MIDL 2025)).
+This is the official repository of the PRISM (submitted to Medical Imaging with Deep Learning (MIDL 2025)).

 PRISM - **Pr**ecise counterfactual **I**mage generation using language guided **S**table diffusion **M**odel